 1. Software engineering — Focus on the main introduction, the introduction to the “Profession” section and “Related fields”.

-1. What is software engineering?
-How does it compare with traditional engineering and with computer science?
+1. What is software engineering, and how does it compare with traditional engineering and with computer science?

 2. Is software engineering a professional discipline, that is, are there professional certifications that one must acquire before being licensed to develop software?